These Cloverleaf Rolls have a rich buttery flavor and a fun pull-apart clover shape.

 - In the bowl of a stand mixer fitted with the dough hook, mix the flour and salt until combined.
 With the mixer on low speed, add the milk mixture in a steady stream and mix until the dough begins to form, about 1 minute.

-- Increase the speed to medium and add the softened butter, 1 piece at a time, until incorporated.
+- Increase the speed to medium and add the 8 tablespoons of softened butter, 1 piece at a time, until incorporated.
 Continue to mix until the dough is smooth and comes away from the sides of the bowl, about 10 minutes.

 - Turn the dough out onto a lightly floured surface and knead briefly to form a smooth, cohesive ball.
 Transfer the dough to the prepared bowl and turn to coat.
 Cover with plastic wrap and place the bowl in the turned-off oven until the dough has doubled in size, about 45 minutes.